 There are also regular Ministerial meetings, including for the following portfolios: foreign affairs, finance, justice, education, health, youth, tourism, gender, environment and sports.
 These meetings provide Canadian ministers the opportunity to become acquainted with their counterparts from other Commonwealth countries to enhance their understanding of international issues and to promote Canada's multilateral and bilateral priorities.
 Commonwealth Foreign Ministers meet annually on the margins of the UN General Assembly.

 The Commonwealth’s 52 member countries have a combined population of more than 2 billion, of which more than 60% are under 30 years of age.

 The Commonwealth supports youth in a number of different areas – through the Commonwealth Youth Programme (to which Canada is a principal contributor), it offers the Commonwealth Youth Awards and the Commonwealth Youth Worker Awards, and supports the Sport for Development and Peace programme and various youth and entrepreneur initiatives.

 The Commonwealth Games are held every four years.
 The XX Commonwealth Games were held in Glasgow, Scotland in 2014 and the 2018 Commonwealth Games will be held on the Gold Coast in Australia.
 Canada has participated in every Commonwealth Games since the first Games were held in 1930 in Hamilton, Ontario; the Games have been held in Canada four times.
 The Commonwealth Youth Games (CYG) were first held in 2000.
-Samoa will host the fifth edition of these games in 2015.
+Samoa hosted the fifth edition of these games in September 2015.
 The CYG welcomes up to 1,000 athletes between the ages of 14 and 18.
 For more information, please visit the Commonwealth Games Canada web site.